Numerically Stable Resonating Hartree-Fock: Benchmarking Excited State Resonating Hartree-Fock Performance

 Starting from the 90 degree twisted structure, we initialize the ResHF determinants with single and double excitations from the highest occupied and lowest unoccupied RHF molecular orbitals.
 An equal weight state averaging scheme was applied across the three singlet states and one triplet state for both CASSCF and ResHF.
 From the 90 degree structure, we scan towards planar ethene at an interval of 0.05 degrees.
 The resulting energy surfaces are shown in Figure \ref{fig:ethene}.

 Little deviation is observed between SA-ResHF, SA-CASSCF, and SS-CASSCF potential energy surfaces.
 The largest deviation between SA-CASSCF and SA-ResHF is observed at the planar ethene structure, with SA-ResHF coming in 0.5 eV higher in energy for the T state and 0.3 eV lower for the V state, relative to SA-CASSCF.
+SA-ResHF and SA-CASSCF produce qualitatively similar, yet visually distinct electronic density differences at this planar geometry (Figure S1), which likely explains the energetic differences.
+Notably, neither SA-ResHF nor SA-CASSCF captures the more compact nature of the T state compared to the V state.
+SS-CASSCF solutions do capture this distinction\cite{Saade2024JCTC}, indicating that SA-ResHF may not be as efficient at capturing orbital relaxation as SS-CASSCF.

 The most striking feature of Figure \ref{fig:ethene} is the disappearance of the SS-CASSCF V state at 40 degrees.
 Saade and Burton\cite{Saade2024JCTC} attribute this to the coalescence of two SS-CASSCF solutions, resulting in a pair annihilation point.
 On the other hand, both SA-CASSCF and SA-ResHF produce a continuous V state energy surface across the full torsional rotation.
 The V state is thought to be essential for a prominent internal conversion pathway of photoexcited ethene to the ground state. \cite{Ben-Nun1998CPL} The continuity of the excited state surfaces along ethene's torsional rotation is therefore a significant advantage of state-averaged approaches in the context of photodynamics applications.